sergiodxa/remix-utils/README.md

 ### Named actions

 > **Note**
-> This depends on a Remix server runtime.
+> This depends on React Router.

 It's common to need to handle more than one action in the same route, there are many options here like [sending the form to a resource route](https://sergiodxa.com/articles/multiple-forms-per-route-in-remix#using-resource-routes) or using an [action reducer](https://sergiodxa.com/articles/multiple-forms-per-route-in-remix#the-action-reducer-pattern), the `namedAction` function uses some conventions to implement the action reducer pattern.